William-Fernandes252/William-Fernandes252/README.md

 ## About me

-I have experience on building and maintaining REST APIs based on Django and Node.js, and creating user interfaces with React and Typescript.
+I am a Backend Developer experienced on building and maintaining RESTful APIs with Django and Node.js, and creating user interfaces with React and Typescript.
 I am currently focusing my efforts on expanding my technical knowledge in the tools and practices most used in the web development market, such as test automation, CI/CD, observability and cloud-based infrastructure.

 ## Skills